 In its final stage, the batter will be very liquidy.
-If making cupcakes, I recommend pouring the batter into a measuring cup with a spout.

 Keep a close eye on it while baking, too.
 As soon as the cake puffs up, check the center with a toothpick or cake tester.
 Ideally, it’s good to have a small amount of moist crumb on the cake tester, but you don’t want to see any batter.
 I say, the toothpick should be 98% clean.
 That’s how you know it is baked but still completely moist inside!
 This cake is very easy to over bake!